 Costume & Textiles

-The Costume and Textiles collection holds about 2,500 textile objects and 5,000 costumes and accessories, ranging in time from Coptic to Contemporary, in size from thimbles to tapestries, and representing every continent.
+The Wadsworth Atheneum’s Costume and Textiles collection holds approximately 2,500 textile objects and 5,000 costumes and accessories, ranging in time from Coptic to Contemporary, in size from thimbles to tapestries, and representing every continent.
 Many objects cross curatorial lines, like African American story quilts, Native American baskets, and contemporary fiber art.

 The Costume and Textile Department is supported in part by the Costume and Textile Society, a member organization founded in 1984.